greenoctopus20/MappingData/README.md

 # MappingData

 <h3>
-  Visualization data of all earthquakes in the last 30 days each colour refers to the magnitude scale
+  Visualizing data set of all earthquakes in the last 30 days each colour refers to the magnitude scale
 </h3>
 <p align="center">
   <img src="Output.png" width="1025" height="512" title="OutputMap">